7img/simple-grunt-starter/readme.md

 ```
 grunt build
 ```
-Don't forget to change that paths in your html to the .min version!
+Don't forget to change the paths in your html to the .min version!